LOADING ...

 And we it white and to all of us

-It certainly did fine
+It did look fine

-Now the rains and snow has washed
+Now the rains and snow has away

 Our trimmings of paint

-And that is faint
+And is gettin' faint

 Still, southern breezes and flickering stars